FLUSHING FINANCIAL CORP Income Taxes Disclosure

 Fair value adjustments |

-(1) Represents the amount of deferred taxes recorded in accumulated other comprehensive income.
+*Represents the amount of deferred taxes recorded in accumulated other comprehensive loss.

-At December 31, 2025 and 2024, the Company had no material unrecognized tax benefits or accrued interest and penalties recorded.
+At December 31, 2024 and 2023, the Company had no material unrecognized tax benefits or accrued interest and penalties recorded.
 The Company does not expect the total amount of unrecognized tax benefits to significantly increase within the next twelve months.
-The Company's policy is to recognize interest and penalties on income taxes in income tax expense.

 Historical Timeline